barsoom/review/README.md

 ## Troubleshooting

-If you have problems with javascript tools, you can try reinstalling them using `rm -rf node_modules && npm install`.
+If you have problems with the dependencies, elixir, javascript or elm, try running `script/clean` and then `script/bootstrap` to reinstall all of it.

 ## Installing an elm package or running other elm tools